-Listed shares, measured at fair value, in the statement of financial position on June 30, 2021 and 2020, are classified in Level 1.
+Listed shares, measured at fair value, in the statement of financial position on June 30, 2023 and 2022, are classified in Level 1.

-The fair value of the loan guaranteed by the Government of Canada is \$40,000 as of June 30, 2022 and 2021 and is determined using the estimated market rate that the Company would have obtained for similar financing and is classified in Level 2.
+The fair value of the loan guaranteed by the Government of Canada was \$40,000 as of June 30, 2022 and was determined using the estimated market rate that the Company would have obtained for similar financing and was classified in Level 2.